ManishaPatil2212/Madhav-Store-Dashboard/README.md

 2.Harivansh is the Top purchasing customer has spent nearly 10K INR in the market.

-3. category covers almost 63% of the total market.
+3.category covers almost 63% of the total market.

 4.Printers are the Top Sub-Category selling across India.